-As you weigh the pros and cons of a home upgrade, take the time to crunch all the numbers.
-Here's a breakdown of what to consider when looking at a larger house.
+Thinking about a home upgrade?
+Take the time to crunch all the numbers.
+Here's a breakdown of what to consider when looking at a bigger house.

 Building your own home has its perks.
 With new home construction, you call the shots.